10 Questions with ... Chris Malone

 8) Can you tell me about all the mentors who have helped you?

 Forgive me in advance if I forget someone, but my close colleagues know exactly who they are.
-From my Memphis days, I picked up a lot from a great programmers like Brad Carson, Chris Michaels and John Roberts.
+From my Memphis days, I picked up a lot from a great programmers like Brad Carson, Chris Michaels, John Roberts.
 In Raleigh, I was fortunate to work alongside some of the most powerful names in the industry in Raleigh, including Phil Zachary and Lisa McKay.
 Our collaborative staff meetings and brainstorming sessions in Raleigh were always informative and we generated a lot of great, executable ideas that worked.
-I've worked with radio talent coach, Sam Weaver since my first job in radio and he's someone I can call at the drop of a dime for advice and guidance.
-Programmer Michael Tee and I worked very closely with WBZJ; I have a ton of respect for Michael's format knowledge and ability to direct winning stations.
-Few other names: programmer Nate Bell, morning-drive personality Scott Miller, and all had retired programmer Rick Wagner have all inspired and helped me along the way.
+I've worked with radio talent coach Sam Weaver since my first job in radio and he's someone I can call at the drop of a dime for advice and guidance.
+Programmer Michael Tee and I worked very closely with WBZJ, I have a ton of respect for Michael's format knowledge and ability to direct winning stations.
+A few other names: programmer Nate Bell, morning drive personality Scott Miller, and retired programmer Rick Wagner.
+All have inspired and helped me along the way.

 9) What frustrates you the most about radio and the music industry?